COMPLESSO MONUMENTALE DONNAREGINA

 Monumental complex composed of the Gothic church, the Baroque church and the diocesan museum.

-Of the vast convent complex occupied by the Franciscan sisters from the 13th century to 1861, one can visit the 14th century Gothic church of Santa Maria Donnaregina Vecchia, the 17th century Baroque church of Santa Maria Donnaregina Nuova, and the diocesan museum.
-For instead of opting for the complete transformation of their church to conform to the baroque tastes of the time, the sisters preferred to build a new church adjacent to the first one.
-The Gothic church and its frescoes have survived to this day, to the delight of art lovers!
+Of the vast convent complex occupied by the Franciscan nuns from the 13th century to 1861, you can visit the 14th-century Gothic church of Santa Maria Donnaregina Vecchia, the 17th-century Baroque church of Santa Maria Donnaregina Nuova, and the diocesan museum.
+Instead of opting for a complete transformation of their church to conform to the Baroque tastes of the time, the sisters preferred to build a new church adjacent to the first.
+The Gothic church and its frescoes have survived to the present day, much to the delight of art lovers!

 Santa Maria Donnaregina Nuova and Museo Diocesano.
-The visit begins with the discovery of the seventeenth-century church that borders the small square of Largo Donnaregina.
-Construction work began in 1617 and the great artists of the time, such as Solimena and Luca Giordano, took part in it.
-The single nave, covered with a low vault decorated with frescoes and flanked by chapels, is very harmonious with its exuberant decoration of polychrome marble and gilding.
-The diocesan museum is built around the nave, on the first floor, and allows one to admire numerous paintings by artists, mostly regional, and liturgical furnishings.
-Shows are regularly organized on Sunday before noon in the church; to attend a classical music concert or a performance of Caravaggio's living paintings in this shimmering setting is a great moment of wonder.
-The entrance ticket also allows you to visit the complex afterwards.
-An opportunity to be seized, therefore.
+The tour begins with a visit to the 17th-century church lining the small square of Largo Donnaregina.
+Construction work began in 1617, and the great artists of the time, such as Solimena and Luca Giordano, took part.
+The single nave, covered by a low vault decorated with frescoes and flanked by chapels, is very harmonious with its exuberant decoration of polychrome marble and gilding.
+The diocesan museum is built around the nave, upstairs, and features numerous paintings by mostly regional artists, as well as liturgical furnishings.
+Shows are regularly organized in the church on Sundays before noon; attending a classical music concert or a performance of Caravaggio's tableaux vivants in this shimmering setting is a great moment of wonder.
+The entrance ticket also entitles you to visit the complex afterwards (book online).

 Santa Maria Donnaregina Vecchia.
-Its construction, in 1307, was financed by Mary of Hungary, the wife of Charles II of Anjou.
-The funerary monument of the Queen, sculpted by the Sienese Tino di Camaino, and supported by four Virtues, can be seen here.
-Below the deceased lying on a sarcophagus, the seven niches with tri-lobed arches house representations of her seven children.
-A marvellous medieval work, which became the Court's model of burial.
-The single nave of the church is surmounted on the first floor by the nuns' choir, whose walls are entirely covered with 14th century frescoes by the school of Pietro Cavallini, a Roman painter who also worked at the church of San Domenico Maggiore.
-Their reddish tint is the consequence of a fire in 1390 that altered their colours.
-The Loffredo Chapel, also covered with frescoes, is also not to be missed.
+Its construction, in 1307, was financed by Mary of Hungary, wife of Charles II of Anjou.
+Here you can contemplate the queen's funerary monument, sculpted by Sienese artist Tino di Camaino and supported by four Virtues.
+Beneath the deceased reclining on a sarcophagus, seven niches with tri-lobed arches house representations of her seven children.
+A marvellous work of medieval art, it became the model for court burials.
+The church's single nave is surmounted on the second floor by the nuns' choir, whose walls are entirely covered with 14th-century frescoes by the school of Pietro Cavallini, a Roman painter who also worked on the church of San Domenico Maggiore.
+Their reddish hue is the result of a fire in 1390, which altered the colors.
+Don't miss the Loffredo chapel, also covered in frescoes.

 Did you know?
 This review was written by our professional authors.